 The Mars-esque landscape of Cappadocia was settled by Hittites and early Christians in the 1800s BC.
 The unique, and somewhat phallic, rock formations made Cappadocia one of Turkey’s top tourist sites, which is actually made up of a handful of towns surrounding the national park.

 Göreme is the most popular and has many restaurants and shops in town.
 It is also closest to the Göreme Open Air Museum and has the most accommodation options, including cave hostels.
-Also nearby is Uçhisar, a hilly town around 5 kilometers away where I stayed at Taskonaklar.
+Also nearby is Uçhisar, a hilly town around 5 kilometers away from where I stayed at Taskonaklar.

 This post contains affiliate links that can earn this website a small income.
 They will not cost you anything to use.